-Your bank may offer both a both traditional and Roth IRAs.
+Your bank may offer both a both traditional and a Roth IRA.
+So what's the difference between the two accounts?
 A traditional IRA allows you to make contributions tax free, but you are taxed on your withdrawals.
 A Roth IRA’s contributions are taxed, but you can make withdrawals tax-free once you reach retirement age.

 Most banks offer IRAs as Certificates of Deposit(CDs).
-The CDs are protected by the FDIC for up to $250,000 total if the bank were to fail.
+The CDs are insured by the FDIC for up to $250,000 total if the bank were to fail.
 However, the rate of return on the CDs is generally much lower than the rate of return if you were to open an IRA at a brokerage firm.
 Generally speaking, the more secure the investment, the lower the return.

 Considerations When Choosing an IRA

 When you are choosing the type of IRA you want to open you should consider if you prefer security or growth, the open an IRA with the institution that best meets your needs.
 This may also change according to your age.

 When you are young, you may be comfortable with taking risks with your retirement savings.
 However, as you age (and get closer to retirement), your retirement investments should become more conservative.